VladimirNik/printPlugin/README.md

 In the target project add to build.sbt (or build.scala) following option:

 ```
-scalacOptions += "-Xplugin:[path_to_printPlugin]/target/scala-2.10/printplugin_2.10-1.0.jar"
+scalacOptions += "-Xplugin:/path/to/printPlugin/target/scala-2.10/printplugin-assembly-0.2.0.jar"
 ```

 Compile the project:

 ```
-sbt assembly
+sbt compile
 ```

 After the compilation generated sources should be in sourceFromAST folder (projectFolder/sourceFromAST).

 Command-line projects:

-To compile the project in the command-line use:
+To compile the project from the command-line use:

 ```
-scalac -Xplugin:/path/to/jar/printplugin_2.10-assembly.jar hello/world/*.scala
+scalac -Xplugin:/path/to/jar/printplugin-assembly-0.2.0.jar hello/world/*.scala
 ```

-Current version limitation: sources from default package are not regenerated (if compile the project directly using scalac).

 ### Options